MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     Open **OrderProcessor.cs** and **ReturnProcessor.cs** side by side.
 These classes represent the core business logic for processing customer orders and product returns respectively.

-    Notice that both classes have similar method signatures and processing patterns.
+    Notice that the two classes have similar method signatures and processing patterns.
 This is the most obvious type of duplication, but there are additional, more subtle duplications throughout the codebase.

 1. Review the Services layer.